 BIOE 273 Biodesign for Mobile Health

-Undergraduate, graduate or postdoctoral students from the Schools of Medicine and Engineering are invited to participate in the Course BioE 273 (Fall).
+Undergraduate, graduate or postdoctoral students from the Schools of Medicine, Engineering, Design and Business are invited to participate in the Course BioE/MED 273 (Fall).

 Goals for the Course